acuto/quantum-dev/readme.md

 http://127.0.0.1:8888/?token=quantum-dev

 The Jupyter server in the container can be gracefully shut down by typing `CTRL-C`.
-The `all-in-one` directory also contains useful scripts to delete the container (`rm-quantum.sh`) and the image (`rmi-quantum.sh`).
+The `quantum-dev` directory also contains useful scripts to delete the container (`rm-quantum.sh`) and the image (`rmi-quantum.sh`).

 ---
 > **Note**: when opening a terminal in the docker workspace, keep in mind to activate the required framework environment before using it, e.g.